AviatorNic28/ECE-461-Phase-2/README.md

 ## TODO (remove later):
-* cleanup metrics (var names, comments, print statements, etc.) and run in parallel.
+* cleanup metrics (var names, comments, print statements, etc.)
 * add 20 test cases (min 1 for each metric), line coverage printed (min 80%).
 * move final run executable into project root.
 * make sure all latency scores are scaled between [0, 1], right now the latency is just measured in seconds and is returned for each metric.